Career and Technical Education

 ProStart Culinary Arts Program

-Offered at Thomas Jefferson high school, ProStart prepares 11th and 12th-grade students for careers in the restaurant and food service industry.
+Offered at Thomas Jefferson and Federal Way High Schools, ProStart prepares 11th and 12th-grade students for careers in the restaurant and food service industry.
 Students gain valuable restaurant and food service skills through academic and workplace experiences.
 Topics range from preparing and serving safe food, foodservice equipment and nutrition to working with people, business math, and controlling costs.
 Students will participate in the operation of a foodservice business and will complete a job shadow in a local food business.
 Passing the ProStart Final Exam at the end of the 2-year program results in achievement of an industry-recognized certificate.

-Decatur High School’s sports medicine program is modeled on a nationally-recognized program.
+Decatur and Todd Beamer High School’s sports medicine programs are modeled from a nationally-recognized program.
 It provides excellent preparation for students interested in the field of sports medicine and athletic training.